IREMBERE/plsql-window-functions-IREMBERE-OLIVIER-28392/README.md

 It calculates both the running total and running average of revenue.

-``sql
--- Calculate running total and average revenue using ROWS and RANGE SELECT customer_id, sale_date, total_amount,
+SELECT customer_id, sale_date, total_amount,
        SUM(total_amount) OVER (
            PARTITION BY customer_id